Florida: 2 dead in the state who tested positive for virus - KVIA

 One of the new cases was only confirmed after the person had died, according to the statement.
 A 65-year-old man and a 75-year-old man also tested positive Friday, both in Broward County, home to Fort Lauderdale.
 The state’s health department said both men have been isolated until public health officials clear them.

+DeSantis met with Vice President Mike Pence, Sens.
+Marco Rubio and Rick Scott, and heads of the cruise line industry to discuss the effect of the coronavirus.
+The governor stressed the risk to the elderly, especially those with underlying health conditions, urging them to “stay at home if you need to.
+Avoid large crowds.”

-DeSantis also directed the Florida Division of Emergency Management on Saturday to activate at the next level to provide additional support and critical resources to the state and county health departments.
+He also directed the Florida Division of Emergency Management to activate at the next level to provide additional support and critical resources to the state and county health departments.

 Officials had previously announced that five Florida residents who had been traveling in China have also been quarantined elsewhere after testing positive for the virus.